arianitbp/slate/source/index.md

 }
 ```

-This endpoint retrieves a specific contact.
+This endpoint update a specific contact.

 <aside class="warning">If you're not using an administrator API key, note that some contacts will return 403 Forbidden if they are hidden for admins only.</aside>